leo-n64/linux-vr-pro/README.md

 - [ ] Phase 4: Purchase the first test hardware (Mini-PC)
 - [ ] Phase 5: Launch YouTube DevLogs and the Kickstarter campaign

----
-*Proudly developed and powered from an OLED Steam Deck!* 🎮